cmhamiche/Resolve-DNG-Workflow./README.md

 ## Quick notes:

-- **Save your Fusion composition (File->Export->Fusion Composition...), so you don't have to set the path and do your settings anymore**
+- **Save your Fusion composition (File->Export->Fusion Composition...), so you don't have to set the path and do your settings anymore.**
 Alternatively, you can edit AgX_lin.comp to set the path with a text editor, search for "OCIOConfig = Input", exemple: OCIOConfig = Input { Value = "D:\\Resolve_DNG_Workflow\\Grades\\AgX\\config.ocio", },

 - **If your playback isn't realtime you can set you playback resolution to half (Playback->Timeline Proxy Resolution->Half).
 Works great if you want to start editing/grading while MLVApp is still dumping.**